RobertHRUBY/Fitness-Fatigue-Models/software/utilities/README.md

 This directory includes easy to use [R](https://www.r-project.org/) functions for fitting and evaluating FFMs with modern optimisation options, and cross-validation (assessment of model performance).

 **Under development:** The files in this directory are undergoing a major redevelopment, and as such the associated documentation is still on it's way.
-In the meantime, the code files themselves are mostly self-contained from an explanatory point of view
+In the meantime, the code files themselves are mostly self-contained from an explanatory point of view.
+The hope is to put these ** into a package ** as soon as I have time.

 **Getting started:** To get started it is recommended the user visit the [example file](example.R), which has been produced to demonstrate the application of the files/functions contained in this repository.
 From there, they should then be able to get a feel for the particular bit of code they are interested in.
 Hopefully shortly documentation will be finished that makes this a bit easier.